 - Pour remaining Alfredo sauce on top of the stuffed shells and top with the remaining cheese.

-- Bake at 350 degrees for 10 minutes or until cheese melts.
+- Bake at 350℉ for 10 minutes or until cheese melts.

-- When a recipe call for House Seasoning Blend, you can use this recipe or substitute salt and pepper to taste.
+- Make your own All Purpose Seasoning: When a recipe calls for All Purpose Seasoning, you can use my homemade All Purpose Seasoning recipe or substitute salt and pepper to taste.

-- I always use a meat thermometor to test for doneness when cooking meat.
-This one is my favorite.
+- Meat doneness: I always use a meat thermometer to test for doneness when cooking meat.

 Ground seems to be how I cook with beef most often, lol… I need to diversify.
 This recipe looks wonderful!